rylew2/portfolio-rylew/content/project/exploring-vue.md

 I ended up using the `$event` emitter to pass events from child back up to parent components.
 Typically in React you might do this by passing a prop down as a function.
 And if this project was larger, you might consider using something like Vuex

-Another feature I wish I had tried was `v-model` - which is quite similar to somethign in Angular.
-Vue's two way binding system is different than React's one-way binding - for example, in React you usually have to call an event handler for an input update to affect state - wheras with Vue, the framework's watchers take care of this behind the scenes.
+Another feature I wish I had tried was `v-model` - which is quite similar to an Angular `ng-model`.
+Vue's (and Angular's) two way binding system is different than React's one-way binding - for example, in React you usually have to call an event handler for an input update to affect state - whereas with Vue, the framework's watchers take care of this behind the scenes.

 ### React vs Vue

 There are a lot of similarities between the two here - such as the core libraries being complemented by separate companion libraries that handle routing and global state management.
 They both utilize a virtual DOM.
 They both promote modular reusable and composable components.

-Some of the differences include:
+There are some nuanced differences though - they include:

 - <u>Optimizing re-renders</u> <br /><br />
   React uses `PureComponent` or `shouldComponentUpdate` to prevent unneccessary re-renders - the downside being all child components are dependent on a parent with one of these optimizations.
 All Vue components have a `shouldComponentUpdate` equivalent - simplifying the nested component caveats.
 Vue says this removes the need for performance optimization concerns for Vue apps - allowing developers to focus on building the app itself.